andykuszyk/andykuszyk.github.io/2022-10-19-what-i-learned-from-a-new-project.md

 Many of these terms refer to overlapping ideas, and in some cases describe the same thing.
 There are lots of ways to record these things, varying from markdown files in a git repository to a shared spreadsheet.
 For me, the most important thing was to have a consistent, documented, and accessible method of making decisions, that everyone in the team could contribute to regardless of the role.

 As a result, we decided to use GitHub issues to keep track of our decisions for many of the same reasons we used them for our internal documentation:
-- Anyone in the team can write a new issue, whereas some team members might have more trouble editing markdown files directly.
+- Anyone in the team can write a new issue, whereas some team members might have more trouble editing markdown files directly (editing files requires knowledge of markdown and using git, which is less accessible to non-engineers).
 - Issues benefit from reciprocal links, which means decisions could be linked to requirements and knowledge base articles, and vice versa.

 We decided to use two different flavours of GitHub issue to track our decisions: